Where does the data for auto-generated groups come from?

-WebGroups draws its data from the Academic Data Store.
-This pulls data each evening from a number of sources.
-The sources that provide data for the auto-generated WebGroups are the Student records application (SITS) and the Membership application.
+WebGroups draws its data from Tabula.
+This pulls data at regular intervals from a number of sources.
+The sources that provide data for the auto-generated WebGroups are Tabula itself, the Student records application (SITS) and HR sources.
 It can take up to 48 hours for the data to reach WebGroups after it has been entered into one of these databases.

 The original data source for each type of WebGroup is shown in the table below: